cyphercore-dev/coris-api/README.md

 ### Running

 Prerequisites are docker and docker-compose.
 In repo root directory, run <code>docker-compose up</code>.
-This will launch node on <code>http://localhost:3000/</code>, and redis in the same container.
+This will launch node and redis in the same container.
+Endpoint for queueng current validators is <code>http://localhost:3000/validators</code>.

 API allows to initialize redis with custom list of validators.
 Script is located in <code>/src/app/services/init</code>.